Multilingual Vision-Language Models, A Survey

 In contrast to language neutrality, \emph{cultural awareness} emphasizes the need to adapt representations and outputs to account for linguistic, cultural, and contextual nuances.
 It recognizes that language is socially constructed and rooted in the experiences, traditions, and values of its speakers.
-Being culture-aware often requires different outputs for the same input across cultures.
+Being culturally aware often requires distinct outputs for the same input across cultures.

-Languages often encode culturally specific information that cannot be directly translated without a loss of meaning or context.
-In an American context, a family meal might evoke a scene of a Thanksgiving dinner with turkey and pie, while for a user in Japan, it might involve miso soup.
-Similarly, for an image of a typical home, a German speaker might imagine a European-style house with a gable roof made of clay tiles and windows with potted geraniums and wooden shutters, which would differ from a user in Sub-Saharan Africa visualizing a structure adapted to local climates and materials.
-Concepts that are seemingly the same are associated with physically and socially different objects.
+Languages often encode culturally specific information that cannot be directly translated without losing meaning or context.
+In an American context, a family meal might evoke a Thanksgiving dinner with turkey and pie, while for a user in Japan, it might involve miso soup.
+Similarly, for an image of a typical home, a German speaker might imagine a European-style house with a gable roof made of clay tiles and windows with potted geraniums and wooden shutters, whereas users in Sub-Saharan Africa might visualize a structure adapted to local climates and materials.
+Concepts that seem the same are associated with physically and socially distinct objects.